Care certificate

 Skills for Life and Functional Skills

-Health Education England (HEE) has created this toolkit for employers (PDF) to help assess and understand the current learning levels of their support workforce and signpost them to the most appropriate resources to meet their individual learning needs.
+NHS England has created this toolkit for employers to help assess and understand the current learning levels of their support workforce and signpost them to the most appropriate resources to meet their individual learning needs.

 There is a range of resources available to help develop your support staff on the Skills for Health resources page which extend beyond English and Maths skills to include ESOL, ICT and digital literacy, and other work skills.

-From April 2020, HEE is also funding access to bksb software that supports Functional Skills learning for 1 year.
+NHS England is also funding access to software that supports functional skills learning.
 The learning can support the development of maths, English and ICT skills and help prepare employees looking to take a functional skills qualification.
-Further information is available on the HASO webpage.
+Further information is available on Skill's for Health's website.